charonn0/RB-libarchive/README.md

 3. Copy the libarchive module into your project and save.

 ### Ensure the libarchive shared library is installed
 libarchive is not installed by default on most operating systems, you will need to ship all the necessary DLLs/SOlibs/dylibs with your application.
+[You can download 32-bit and 64-bit DLLs for Windows here](https://www.boredomsoft.org/hosted/libarchiveDLLs.zip).
 RB-libarchive will raise a PlatformNotSupportedException when used if all required DLLs/SOs/DyLibs are not available at runtime.

 ## Examples
 * [Generic extractor](https://github.com/charonn0/RB-libarchive/wiki/Extractor-Example)